oslabs-beta/FilamentQL/README.md

 Filament is an easy and practical server and client-side caching library for graphQL queries that utilizes a parsing algorithm to detect differences between incoming queries and existing data stored within the cache.

+Insert PNG Diagram here...(will add later using creately.com)

+### Contributors

 Filament is an open-source NPM package created in collaboration with [OS Labs](https://github.com/oslabs-beta/) and developed by
 [Duy Nguyen](https://github.com/bobdeei), [Andrew Lovato](https://github.com/andrew-lovato), [Chan Choi](https://github.com/chanychoi93) and [Nelson Wu](https://github.com/neljson).

+An interactive demo and more information can be found at [Filament.io](https://www.google.com/)

 ## Installation